 Dr. Miroslav Klivar

-Djaković skillfully includes certain details from his homeland, for instance a part of the POLITIKA newspaper title, into the paintings painted in Prague.
-The unreal stream of these misty or Lighted up human beings forms a special ring made of color and music that surrounds the whole planet of Earth.
+Djaković skillfully inserts motives from his homeland, for instance a fragment of the “Politica” newspaper title, into the paintings made in Prague.
+The surreal sequence of his blurred or lit up human beings forms a sort of a ring made of color and music that stretches around the whole planet Earth.

-Using his specific drawing, sometimes made passionate by a layer of paint, as a background for his oil paintings, the author destroys the myth about the universal symbolics of the tragic entertainers.
-The portraits in these paintings are very impressive, characterized by an effective picturesque contour.
-The figures are balanced, expressing a pronounced action, while the elements of expressionism and eroticism help us to enter the mystic world of that part of Djakovi’cs being that has created these paintings and donated them to us.
+Using his signature drawing style with passionate colors as a base for oil paintings, the author destroys the myth about the universal symbolics of tragic entertainers.
+The portraits are powerful with striking contours.
+The figures are balanced in their performing, while the elements of expressionism and eroticism help us enter into the mystical part of Djakovic’s being that has gifted us with these paintings.